infrared-dao/infrared-default-list/README.md

 1. A GitHub account
 2. Basic knowledge of JSON and Git
-3. Details for your gauge, token, or validator
+3. Details for your vault, token, or validator

 Please make sure that the respective beraRewardsVault is friendoftheChef.
 In order to check that please follow the guideline: